ErdemKand/thermal-camera-ros2-driver/README.md

 - Providing real-time visualization with RViz2.
 - Creating data recording and playback infrastructure with rosbag2.
 - Running the system and completing the integration on the Jetson Orin Nano.
-## 2-Hardware and software requirements
+## Hardware and software requirements
 | Component | Details |
 |---|---|
 | OS | Ubuntu 22.04LTS |